home-assistant/home-assistant.io/source/_integrations/knx.markdown

 {% configuration %}
 address:
-  description: KNX group address of the notification. *DPT 16.000*
+  description: KNX group address the notification will be sent to. *DPT 16*
   required: true
   type: [string, list]
 name: